neurosynth/neurosynth/README.md

 * pandas
 * NiBabel
 * [ply](http://www.dabeaz.com/ply/) (optional, for complex structured queries)
+* scikit-learn (optional, used in some classification functions)

-Assuming you have those packages in working order, download this package, then install it from source:
+Assuming you have those packages in working order, the easiest way to install Neurosynth is from the command line with pip:

+	> pip install neurosynth

+Alternatively (for the latest dev version), download or clone the package from github, then install it from source:

 	> python setup.py install